mwarsame9/moes-bakery/README.md

-# _Moe's Bakery_
+# _Moe's Coffee_

-#### _An application for a bakery.
+#### _An application for a coffee shop.
 Users can view products and leave reviews and admins can create, delete and update products and reviews_

 #### By _**Mohamed Warsame **_